e271828e/Flight.jl/docs/notes/design/framework_spec.md

 yields a **static evaluation schedule**, computed once at build time.
 The hot loop runs a flat list of `(component, stage)` entries — zero runtime graph logic.

-### 5.2 Two-stage outputs and structural feedthrough
+### 5.2 Two-stage outputs: signatures, bundles and the hand-off laws

 Every component provides exactly **two output stages**, and feedthrough is declared **structurally, by function signature** — there are no dependency annotations anywhere